 - Stiffness (Trismus) of the jaw muscles may cause difficulty in opening your mouth for a few days following surgery.
 This is a normal post-operative event which will resolve in time.

 Sutures are placed in the area of surgery to minimize post-operative bleeding and to help healing.
 Sometimes they become dislodged; this is no cause for alarm.
 Just remove the suture from your mouth and discard it.
 Depending on the type of suture material the surgeon uses, the sutures may be removed approximately one week after surgery, often times the sutures are dissolvable.
 The removal of sutures requires no anesthesia or needles.
 It takes only a minute or so, and there is no discomfort associated with this procedure.
 So it’s really nothing to worry about.

 The pain and swelling should subside more and more each day following surgery.
 If your post-operative pain or swelling worsens or unusual symptoms occur call the office for instructions.

-There will be a cavity where the tooth was removed.
-The cavity will gradually over the next month fill in with the new tissue.
-In the meantime, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
+There will be a hole or a depression where the tooth was removed.
+The hole or depression will gradually fill in with new tissue or the next month.
+In the meantime, the area should be kept clean especially after meals with salt water rinses and the syringe you were given.

 Brushing your teeth is okay – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
-Symptoms of pain at the surgical site and even pain to the ear may occur 2-3 days following surgery.
+Symptoms of pain at the surgical site and even pain to the ear may occur 5-7 days following surgery.
 Call the office if this occurs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.